orwir/processor/README.md

 }
 ```
-More details about usage Retrofit for network you can find in the [examples](https://github.com/deadly-cat/processor/tree/master/examples/src/main/java/ingvar/android/processor/examples/weather).
+More details about usage Retrofit for network you can find in the [weather example](https://github.com/deadly-cat/processor/tree/master/examples/src/main/java/ingvar/android/processor/examples/weather).

 If you need to return collection of objects you also need to use **single object** class in the constructor.
 ```java